-I definitely made some mistakes in dealing with this fragile situation – my son liked his new friends and wanted to spend time with them regardless of what his mother thought.
+I made some mistakes in dealing with this fragile situation — my son liked his new friends and wanted to spend time with them regardless of his mother’s thoughts.

-When I told him I didn’t care for them, and felt his new found behavior of talking back, being rebellious, and getting into some trouble at school had a lot to do with this new crowd, it didn’t stop him from wanting to be their friend.
-In fact, it probably made him more drawn to them.
+When I told him I didn’t care for them and felt his newfound behavior of talking back, being rebellious, and getting into trouble at school had a lot to do with this new crowd, it didn’t stop him from wanting to be their friend.
+It probably made him more drawn to them.

-But it also did something else: it shamed him and made him feel like I thought he wasn’t capable of making good decisions which affected our relationship.
+But it also did something else: it shamed him and made him feel like I thought he couldn’t make good decisions, which affected our relationship.

-As parents we have rules, yes.
-But we can’t choose our teen’s friends.
+As parents, we have rules, yes.
+But we can’t choose our teens’ friends.
 I learned the hard way what a strain this put on our relationship.
-At the time, I thought I was doing right by my son, but I was handling it all wrong.
+I thought I was doing right by my son at the time, but I was handling it all wrong.

 Grown and Flown spoke with a few experts to help guide parents through this delicate situation.